 It’s simple to share a single data point, like 100 people received services, but what does this mean for the reader?
 Is that high or low?
 How does it compare to other similar organizations?
 Adding context to visuals through trends and comparisons, especially in visuals, is a quick way to support data storytelling and convey significance.

 Turnstone reviewed organization data across two years and by client age groups.
-This image is an example sharing the child poverty rate, including a trend by geographic area.
+This image shows the child poverty rate, including a trend by geographic area.

 Here are some contextual categories to consider: